Sunday, January 6, 2013

 ...Which makes it so good that I'm reading it again.

 I went on an indy book streak a while back (that hasn't exactly ended, come to think of it).
 Self publishing has become more and more valid as the authors have put in more effort to put across well written, well edited stories--not the hot messes that we used to get when authors were rejected by publishers and yet still wanted to get their stories out there.
-Between their efforts, the lower prices, why not give them a shot?
+Between their efforts and the lower prices, why not give them a shot?
 So I read Sterling by Daninka Dark and declared it the worst book I couldn't put down.
 I'm reading it again because I wanted to make sure I still felt that way before declaring that public and yes, there's plenty in it that makes me want to grind my teeth, and yet I once again can't put it down.

 Book description (via Amazon):